Tag Archives: Senecio medley-woodii

 “None of the ants previously seen by man were more than an inch in length – most considerably under that size.
 But even the most minute of them have an instinct and talent for industry, social organization, and savagery that … Continue reading

 The last Bloom Day in 2012 — I’m keeping this one short, but if interested you can use the search function on the blog for more information/photos on any of these.
 Helleborus argutifolius Perlargonium echinatum Gerbera ‘Drakensberg Carmine’ Senecio medley-woodii, … Continue reading

+So many contradictions, so little time.
 A love of spare, austere, sculptural plantings.
 Yet every summer I still invite the circus to camp in my garden.